Seven careers you can enter with any degree

 - the ability to manage classes and deal with challenging behaviour

-- creativity, to design activities and materials
+- creativity to design activities and materials

 - organisation and planning skills